 “You may well laugh Will.”
 Toad grinned ear to ear.
 “Give it a thought eh?”

 Clambering up the outside wall Gold’s heart thrilled to the scent of cotton and washing detergent wafting from the open upper window at the outside of the back of the laundry block.
 It was two AM, again, security guard napping.
 The department lacked ventilation and a film of water droplets clung to the inside of the windows as he climbed inside.
-Along the internal corridor, with the help of the general pass key, he slipped into the void of the ECT suite, which smelt mostly of floor polish.
-Gold opened up his kit bag – a now well-practiced routine – two static battery lamps, a pile of stretchy bungee cords, duct tape, and finally a mouth bit that looked a little like what he wore on the rugby field many years ago.
+Along the internal corridor, with the help of the general pass key, he slipped into the chlorinated void of the E.C.T. suite.
+He opened his kit bag – a now well-practiced routine – two static battery lamps, a pile of stretchy bungee cords, duct tape, and finally a mouth bit a little like he’d worn on the rugby field many years ago.

-A recent preoccupation was his arms.
-It was easy enough to lash his legs and torso, reverse-Houdini style, but he needed an arm to press the button – that also needed restraint if it was going to avoid another break.
+A new preoccupation was his arms.
+It was easy enough to lash his legs and torso, Houdini style, but he needed an arm to press the button which would also need restraint if it was going to avoid another break.
 A second ‘skiing’ accident in weeks wasn’t going to wash.
 Lacking the luxury of anaesthetic and muscle relaxants had turned out to be only a relative loss.
-A carefully practiced sequence of events culminated in the taping of the electrode heads to his temples with a generous wrapping – a Cyborg came to mind.
+A carefully practiced sequence culminated in the taping of the electrode heads to his temples making him look an alien extra in a Dr Who episode.
 He’d got used to being well-prepared.
-That lame gift of exfoiliant gel from Isabella last Christmas had finally come in handy in preparing his skin.
-The old ECT box, the device itself, was warmed-up, the bit in place.
+That lame gift of exfoliant gel from Isabella last Christmas had finally come in handy in preparing his skin.
+The old E.C.T. box was warmed-up, the bit in place.
 It was no worse, he consoled himself, than being hit in the head by a gloved fist, he imagined.

 Silence descended.
 Time elapsed.